deepakkumar2610/Home_Template/README.md

 # Home_Template
-This website is made by using Asp .NET web application framework.
+This is Wedding Card Website which is made by using Asp .NET web application framework.
 This website is fully responsive.